Screening and its Techniques

 - Thus, such cases require special extraction procedures for recovering antibiotics from the mycelium.
 In the present discussion, we have considered only those species that produce antibiotics in the culture fluids (extracellular).
 Samples are withdrawn at regular intervals under aseptic conditions for analysis.

-- The samples are checked for the presence of contamination by microscopic observation and by addition of inoculum into the medium.
+- The samples are checked for the presence of contamination by microscopic observation and by the addition of inoculum into the medium.

 - The pH value of the sample is also determined for the proper growth of the Streptomyces species during antibiotic production.